messageCross Icon

 How to Implement Push Notifications in Android (with Code)

 Push notifications are a powerful tool for engaging users and delivering real-time updates in Android apps.
-In this blog, we’ll walk you through how to set up and implement push notifications using Firebase Cloud Messaging (FCM).
+In this blog, we’ll walk you through how to set up and implement push notifications using Firebase Cloud Messaging (FCM), updated for the latest standards of 2026.

 Importance of Push Notifications & Their Impact on User Experience